Moments That Shape Your Barton Experience

 This is Barton’s version of The Oscars, a special evening devoted to honoring campus leaders with recognitions and awards for all the hard work they accomplished during the past year.
 The coveted President’s Trophy is awarded to the club or organization that has participated in the most college-sponsored events.
 Individual clubs and organizations also present awards to their respective members.
 This is a much-anticipated evening of celebration each spring.

 This is Barton’s end-of-the-year party!
 The weekend prior to exams each spring is the perfect time to take a break from studies and just relax!
 Join other students on center campus for a day of fun, laughter, food, and music.
-Activities in the past have included human bowling, bungee trampoline, mechanical bull riding, and much more!
-And, don’t forget the giveaways, the senior superlatives, popcorn, cotton candy, tons of carnival-style food, inflatables, and a DJ.
+Activities in the past have included human bowling, bungee trampoline, mechanical bull riding, food vendors, music, and much more!
 It’s your day to kick back and have some fun!